Grant winners summit highest Afghanistan peak

 Noshaq became a popular destination for foreign mountaineering expeditions in the years between its first ascent in 1960 and the Soviet invasion of Afghanistan in 1979.
 Since then, ongoing political turmoil and violence have restricted foreign access to the region.
 With improved security conditions since the fall of the Taliban, Noshaq is once again attracting the attention of the international mountaineering community.
 The North Face/Australian Geographic Adventure expedition is among only a handful of expeditions to attempt the peak since the Soviet invasion.

 Tim and Tony hope that their expedition will attract attention to the region and help to promote tourism as an alternative form of sustainable development for the two ethnic minorities, the Wakhi and Kyrgyz, who live in the Wakhan corridor.
 They are in desperate need of economic development, and with greater promotion of the world class outdoor and eco destinations that Wakhan has to offer, it is their hope that tourism growth will continue.
 At the conclusion of the expedition, much of the team’s equipment will be donated to the local guides and support crew who have assisted with the climb.

 *Complete your own mission*

-The North Face, AG Outdoor and the AG Society have teamed up to help turn your adventure dreams into a reality.
-The grant gives budding adventurers and explorers an opportunity to win $8000 cash, $2000 worth of The North Face gear and an exclusive feature on your trip in AG Outdoor magazine.
+The North Face, Australian Geographic Adventure and the AG Society have teamed up to help turn your adventure dreams into a reality.
+The grant gives budding adventurers and explorers an opportunity to win $8000 cash, $2000 worth of The North Face gear and an exclusive feature on your trip in Australian Geographic Adventure magazine.
 For more information about the grant visit here.